Please view these information tabs to help with determining the proper Mechanical Clock Pendulums for your clock.

 Fine timing of the clock is easy as you can see.
 If the clock kept time in the past and now too fast, its time for a new movement and has nothing to do with the pendulum.
 A worn escape wheel is most likely the cause and a new unit would be less cost then a repair.

 Brass-rod pendulum description

-    A brass rod pendulum for a Hermle clock movement.
-The pendulum will come with the brass rod with the proper top hook, at the correct length you need for your exact clock.
+Custom cut brass rod pendulum for a Hermle clock movement to the length needed.
+The pendulum will come with the brass rod with the proper top hook, at the correct length for the clock.
 The bob diameter will be just appropriate for the given length.